Anchor-based Multi-view Subspace Clustering with Hierarchical Feature Descent: Introduction

 Projecting different views into a common space is a long-term academic issue, e.g., Canonical Correlation Analysis (CCA)\cite{hotelling1992relations} and its variants \cite{DBLP:journals/corr/abs-cs-0609071,DBLP:conf/icml/AndrewABL13} aim to align a pair of views with linear correlation through complex nonlinear transformation.
 This technique is restricted to the simple case where only two views are provided.
 In multi-view circumstances, \cite{wang2020robust} assumes that the high dimensional data emanate from noisy redundancies, which can be eliminated by minimizing $l_{2,1}$ norm of the representation.
 It is a typical phenomenon that, the lower the dimensions of data points are reduced to, the more the information is lost \cite{DBLP:journals/bioinformatics/QaqishOHC17,DBLP:journals/tkde/WeiYFCL23}.
 On the contrary, the higher dimensions we preserve to learn from, the better the resulting representation captures the underlying semantic essence of the data points, although with typically higher computational cost.

 Subspace clustering directly bypasses the curse of dimensionality\cite{DBLP:journals/ior/Bellman54} through expressing each data point as a linear combination of other points and minimizing the reconstruction loss to attain the combination coefficient\cite{DBLP:journals/pami/LiuLYSYM13,DBLP:journals/pami/ElhamifarV13}.
 Recently, subspace clustering has been extended to multi-view circumstances\cite{DBLP:conf/iccv/GaoNLH15,DBLP:conf/cvpr/CaoZFLZ15,yan2023collaborative,chen2022diversity,zhao2023auto}, where each view owns a distinct coefficient matrix and a regularization term is used to obtain the joint coefficient matrix, which is then expressed as similarity matrix for downstream spectral clustering and k-means clustering tasks.
 It is obvious that, as the self-representation matrix has the size of $n \times n$, which is the same as the scale of data points, extremely high computational and spatial cost are imposed on the optimization procedure and the clustering task, which would bring $\mathcal{O}(n^3)$ time cost and at least $\mathcal{O}(n^2)$ storage cost, respectively.
 As a typical paradigm for reducing the computational and spatial cost, the anchor scheme is introduced to various clustering models\cite{chen2011large,wang2016scalable,kang2020large,zhou2021multiple,shu2022self,yang2023robust}.
 It is a common practice to carefully choose (mainly adopt k-means clustering as a preliminary scheme) or randomly sample from the original dataset.
 The above formula bears several drawbacks: a) Results highly rely on the initialization as the anchors are predetermined.
-Although a preliminary $k$-means clustering on data features can make a favorable selection, the $\mathcal{O}(n^3)$ pretreat cost greatly reduces their practicability; b) In multi-view learning background, the fundamental issue that underlies most of the frameworks is that both the anchors and the graph reconstruction matrices are view-specific, which neglects the alliance amongst different views; c) For final spectral clustering step, the fusion step is required to build the global graph based on view-specific graphs.
-In this circumstance, the fusion method will also extensively affect the clustering result.
+Although a preliminary $k$-means clustering on data features can make a favorable selection, {the pre-selected anchor points are fixed in the same dimensional space as the original data, so the practicability can be greatly reduced when the nodes are not linearly separable}; b) In multi-view learning background, {the fundamental problem with most of the frameworks is that both the anchors and the graph reconstruction matrices are view-specific, which ignores the alliance between different views;} c) For final spectral clustering step, the fusion step is required to build the global graph based on view-specific graphs.
+In this circumstance, the fusion method will also extensively affect the clustering result. {d) Specifically for \cite{wang2021fast,li2020multi}, which efficiently learn anchors using subspace clustering method, assume that cross-view consistent bipartite graph exists.
+Accordingly, they deploy dependency among views without tackling the discrepancy of dimensions and features adequately, thus inhibiting a better performance.}